 Fundamental Analysis & Market Sentiment

 The U.S. economy is still growing, but there are some fears of a pending recession.
 A major issue concerning sentiment on the U.S. and global economies is the trade dispute between the U.S. and China, with the U.S. using the treating of new tariffs later this month as leverage in negotiations.
 There is increasing hope that a deal will be signed soon which should be positive for the U.S. stock market.
-However, the deal has yet to materialize and Friday saw the release of poorer than expected U.S. retail sales data and the Dollar fell again over the past week.
-The benchmark U.S. stock index, the S&P 500, ended the week at an all-time weekly closing high price.
+T the benchmark U.S. stock index, the S&P 500, ended the week not far from its all-time high price.

 There are a few long-term trends in the Forex market, notably bullish trends in the GBP/USD and NZD/USD currency pairs, and a bearish trend in the EUR/GBP currency cross.
 I am wary of trading EUR/GBP short and prefer to trade GBP/USD long.
 The long-term bullish breakout made by the GBP/USD last week is driven by the fact that opinion polls are showing a strong government victory should happen in next Thursday’s election, which would resolve the Brexit impasse.